 - Applicants who have not previously received a Travel Grant will receive funding priority

-Global Studies Scholarship
+Global Citizen Scholarship

 This Short-Term Study Abroad semi-annual scholarship competition is awarded to a student that can use it toward a study abroad travel during upcoming Winterim term.

 The selection criteria are listed below.
 Please submit all required application materials electronically to Katia Levintova.
 The deadline for Summer travel is April 1.
 The application deadline for the Winterim travel is November 1.
-Selection committee will make its decision by the end of the Fall Semester and will notify the winner via email.
+Selection committee will make its decision by the end of the semester and will notify the winner via email.